 The holidays are upon us.
 Or, at least that’s the way it feels.
 While many people start thinking about the winter holidays earlier, the season gets underway in earnest just after Halloween.
 That’s when the stores start putting out big holiday displays, and you can’t look at the TV without catching a holiday-themed show or ad.

-No matter what your plans are this season, setting a budget and actually sticking to it are going to be very important.
+No matter what your plans are this season, setting a budget and actually sticking to it is going to be very important.
 As you start planning for this important (and often expensive) time of the year, keep these tips in mind and start preparing today so you can go holiday shopping without breaking your budget.